Chart Color Schemes

 Andrews Farm is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Andrews Farm's dwellings, as per the latest Census, consisted of 95.3% houses and 4.7% other dwellings.
-In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Andrews Farm was 11.2%, with mortgaged dwellings at 48.6% and rented ones at 40.2%.
-The median monthly mortgage repayment was $1,300, below Adelaide metro's average of $1,562, and the median weekly rent was $300, compared to Adelaide metro's $320.
-Nationally, Andrews Farm's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.
+Andrews Farm's dwellings, as per the latest Census, were 95.3% houses and 4.7% other dwellings (including semi-detached, apartments, 'other' types).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Andrews Farm was at 11.2%, with mortgaged dwellings at 48.6% and rented ones at 40.2%.
+The median monthly mortgage repayment was $1,300, below Adelaide metro's average of $1,562.
+Median weekly rent was $300, compared to Adelaide metro's $320.
+Nationally, Andrews Farm's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing